Return to top

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.

-Thai Basil Eggplant is a delicious vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
-This vegan stir-fry is quick and easy to make and can be served as a side dish or a light main dish for simple weeknight dinners!
+Thai Basil Eggplant Stir-Fry is a delicious and quick vegetarian dish made with eggplant, peppers, onions, garlic, and a blend of fresh Asian sauces and spices.
+Made with Japanese eggplant, Thai basil, and peppers, this 30-minute stir-fry can be served as a side dish or a light main dish for a tasty weeknight dinner!

 This Thai basil eggplant recipe is filled with crispy bell peppers, caramelized onions, and tender Japanese eggplant and tossed in a salty, slightly spicy sauce.
-It balances savory, salty, sweet, bitter, umami, and spicy flavors and is a healthier version of a dish commonly found in most Thai restaurants!
+It is a vegetarian eggplant recipe that balances savory, salty, sweet, bitter, umami, and spicy flavors and is a healthier version of a dish commonly found in most Thai restaurants!

-Tossed in a rich sauce made with soy sauce, hoisin sauce, a bit of cornstarch to thicken it up, and a dash (or more!) of chili sauce for some heat, this authentic Thai basil eggplant recipe is a true crowd pleaser.
+Tossed in a rich sauce made with soy sauce, hoisin sauce, a bit of cornstarch to thicken it up, and a dash (or more!) of chili sauce for some heat, this authentic, vegan eggplant basil Thai recipe is a true crowd-pleaser.

 👩🏽🍳 Why This Recipe Works